qleet/user-docs/docs/guides/add-aws-account.md

 ## Add Account

 The following steps register and configure your AWS account in Qleet.
-Once registered, you can spin up Kuberntes Runtimes and Workloads in your AWS account using Qleet.
+Once registered, you can spin up Kubernetes Runtimes and Workloads in your AWS account using Qleet.

 1. Set user environment variables by creating a file called `config-env-var`